 Enabling My Staff to Make Decisions

-Although this isn’t something that is specifically for location-independent managers (any good manager should be doing this), it’s even more important than when you’re in the office every day.
+Although this isn’t something that is specifically for location-independent managers (any good manager should be doing this), it’s even more important when you’re rarely in the office.

 Those little things you’re called upon for, sometimes numbering in the dozens per day, can be a huge time suck when you’re face-to-face, and completely unmanageable when you’re away.

 Whenever a staff member stops what they’re doing to mail me for sign-off on something, time is lost.
-Sometimes I’m unavailable for weeks, and that’s just not acceptable for holding back simple decisions.
+Sometimes I’m unavailable for weeks, and that’s just not acceptable for holding up simple decisions.

 This doesn’t mean the management has free reign to make every decision, but we have an outline of what should go through me and what should just go ahead without requiring my OK.